KKostya/HistogramInterpolator/README.md

     HistogramInterpolator.py setup.json --srcroot source.root --dstroot destination.root

 ## Json structure
-The script information about histograms, that one wants to interpolate is provided by means of a [json](http://en.wikipedia.org/wiki/JSON) setup file.
+The information about (existing/required) histograms is provided by means of a [json](http://en.wikipedia.org/wiki/JSON) setup file.
 Here is an example of it:

     {